letierney/jemison-playbook/docs/introduction/contributing.md

 ## How the playbook is built
 The playbook is made using [Docusaurus](https://docusaurus.io/) and GitHub so anyone in Jemison can view and contribute.
 We encourage everyone in the club to contribute as this will always be a work in progress.

 It's really hard to break things as your changes will be peer reviewed to help find any bugs or errors.
-If you have any suggestions on articles we could add or improvements to the information architecture we could make, then please post these in the [jemison-playbook](https://and-jemison.slack.com/archives/C02CEJ7JP40) channel on slack.
+If you have any suggestions on pages or sections we could add, or improvements to the information architecture we could make, then please post these in the [jemison-playbook](https://and-jemison.slack.com/archives/C02CEJ7JP40) channel on slack.

 ### Creating a GitHub account
 You need a GitHub account to be able to contribute to the Playbook.
 Visit [Github](https://github.com/) to sign up for an account.
 You can use your AND email address or sign in with a personal account.
 The repo is open source (publicly accessible) and stored in the AND Digital Jemison organisation.